Market need and potential

 We will via a once-daily pill offer increased survival, improved quality of life and less suffering for many cancer patients.
 This will be a first in class drug with little side effects (known drug class), addressing cancer-induced cachexia and suppression of the immune system.

 - Unmet medical need

 Competition or alternatives

 The development of small molecules in immune-oncology is an emerging area with most compounds in an early stage, only a few have reached the clinic.
-We are not aware of any programs with a similar approach as ours.
-Furthermore, the interplay between the immune system and the tumor cells is complex and multifaceted requiring a multitude of approaches and combinations to effectively treat and potentially also cure the cancer.
+We are not aware of any programs with a similar approach to ours.
+Furthermore, the interplay between the immune system and the tumor cells is complex and multifaceted requiring a multitude of approaches and combinations to effectively treat and potentially also cure cancer.

 Freedom to operate and novel chemical entities exists.

 Chemistry program design and synthesis – NCEs have been designed and synthesized

 In vitro screening of NCEs – we have screened the NCEs for target interaction on human and murine receptors and confirmed high-affinity binders.